tmtsoftware/csw/docs/src/main/create-component.md

 The `name` and `componentType` is used to create the `ComponentId` representing a unique component in location service.

-The `locationServiceUsage` is referred by the Supervisor actor to decide whether to only register a component with location service or register and track other components.
+The `locationServiceUsage` is used by the Supervisor actor to decide whether to only register a component with location service or register and track other components.

 The configuration file is parsed to a `ComponentInfo` object and injected in the Supervisor actor.
 It is then injected in `ComponentHandlers` while spawning a component.

 The configuration can also contain a list of components and services it wishes to track as dependencies.
 See @ref:[Tracking Dependencies](./multiple-components.md#tracking-dependencies).

-More details about `ComponentInfo` can be referred @ref:[here](./framework.md#describing-components).
+More details about `ComponentInfo` can be found @ref:[here](./framework.md#describing-components).

-A sample configuration file can be referred [here](https://github.com/tmtsoftware/csw-prod/blob/master/csw-benchmark/src/main/resources/container.conf).
+A sample configuration file can be found [here](https://github.com/tmtsoftware/csw-prod/blob/master/csw-benchmark/src/main/resources/container.conf).

 ## Lifecycle